SeongGino/QMamehook/README.md

 > Serial devices **must** be plugged in at runtime in order to work!
 QMamehook will emit a warning message if no compatible devices are detected.
 Currently, only devices bearing the GUN4ALL or GUN4IR vendor IDs will be detected.
 >
 > Also keep in mind that QMamehook will only correctly work with COM port writes (`cmw`) to ports **correlating to the intended player/slot number** (usually 1-4) - this does not need to match the COM port number in Windows, as the index is based on the count of *verified COM devices detected* (meaning always starting from "1"), not their ports.

+> [!TIP]
+> Running `QMamehook -v` will enable verbose output, which prints the exact output stream being received from the server app!
+Use this to e.g. see what MAME is sending out.
 ### For Linux:
 ##### Requirements: Anything with QT5 support.
  - AUR package coming soon!